Opposition to the War of 1812 in the United States: Federalist Party

 Federalists were opposed to war with the United Kingdom before 1812, which can be seen in their opposition to the Embargo of 1807.
 While many Democratic-Republicans thought of the war as a "test of the Republic", Federalists denounced calls for war, with John Randolph advising Madison to abandon the thought of war, as it would threaten United States commerce.
 All members of Congress that voted for war were Republicans, while twenty-two opposed declaring war, along with forty Federalists.
 Following Madison's declaration of war, the Federalist minority in the House of Representatives released "An Address...to their constituents on the war with Great Britain", which identified the Federalists as the party of peace, rebuffing many of the points Madison made in his declaration of war.
 As the war continued, New England Federalists maintained their opposition.

 This is not to say the region as a whole opposed the national war effort.
 Much of the financing and a substantial portion of the army and navy came from the region.
 In the number of recruits furnished the regular army, only New York supplied more.
 Elbridge Gerry, the Vice President, and William Eustis, the secretary of war, hailed from Massachusetts.
 A distinguished U.S. general, Henry Dearborn, came from New Hampshire, and talented naval officers such as Isaac Hull, Charles Morris, and Oliver Perry were New Englanders.
 Just as importantly, New England sent more officially sanctioned privateers to sea than other states in the war.

+Opposition extended beyond financial obstruction and manifested in military noncooperation as well.
+Some state leaders insisted that militia forces were strictly for local defense and not to be deployed outside state borders.
+This state-centered interpretation of military authority led to direct conflict with federal war efforts.

+A prime example occurred in November 1813, when Vermont Federalist Governor Martin Chittenden ordered a brigade of Vermont militia stationed in Plattsburgh, New York, to return home.
+He argued that Vermont’s troops were being misused for national defense rather than the protection of their own state—a stance grounded in the belief that the President did not have the authority to deploy state militias beyond state borders.
+Though some officers refused to obey Chittenden’s orders, the incident underscored the extent to which New England Federalists were willing to resist federal authority.